Oleksandra-Kravchenko/Excel-Files-Merger-and-Updater/README.md

 # Excel-Files-Merger-and-Updater
-This small utility helps automatically merge files from a certain directory, save new merged file and add information from those files to a master Excel workbook.
+This small utility will merge files from a "Current Period" folder, save new merged file to the "Processed" folder, and add information from those files to the existed master Excel workbook called "main".
+The programm also allows the user to schedule it to perform this operation automatically every Sunday.